whistlegraph/2022.aesthetic.computer/README.txt

   - [] Updates on the 3D object pipeline.
     - [] Also be able to delete stuff from the GPU scene.
  + Done
+  - [x] Export an array of camera data from user, in addition to, where each step / frame is not duplicated and has a time delay.
   - [x] Add websocket support for other players and their lines.
   - [x] Should `Race` lines be more quantized / regulated?
   - [x] Synchronization error on 144hz displays with keep: false.